ua-gist-open-source/postgis-intro/README.md

 ## Start database locally from docker
 ```
-docker run --name postgis -d -v $HOME/postgres_data:/var/lib/postgresql -p 5432:5432 mdillon/postgis
+docker run -d --name postgis -v $HOME/postgres_data/data:/var/lib/postgresql/data -p 25432:5432 mdillon/postgis
 ```
 ## Connect to database
 Open pgAdmin.
 It may prompt you to set a master password.
 Set it to `postgres` and don't forget it.
 That's a password to access your pgAdmin GUI.

-Connect to the local Postgresql database by Expanding `Servers` and clicking on `localhost:5432` (it should be the only one and may be named slightly differently).
+Connect to the local Postgresql database by Expanding `Servers` and clicking on `localhost:25432` (it should be the only one and may be named slightly differently).
 When you click on the  database name it will open a connection and the icon will change from a silver platter with a red "x" to a golden platter.

 ## Exercises
 We are going to follow some exercises from a workshop.
 The workshop uses a slightly different setup so we are going to jump